fjwillemsen/NativeOverleaf/README.md

 ## Download binary
 If there is interest in this project, I will add it to Homebrew for easy updates.
+Should you have any problems running the app, please [comment on or open an issue](https://github.com/fjwillemsen/NativeOverleaf/issues)!
 For now, the following binaries have been precompiled and can be downloaded directly:

 ### **Mac**